ilg-physics-ucsb/physics4l-manual/4LSite/lab5.md

 ###  **@fa-hand-o-right@  Instructions :**
  #### **1. Answer all questions clearly, showing your work where appropriate.**
  #### **2. Starting on a seperate page:**
-  - Write a short summary (~0.5 page, single spaced) describing Faradays Law, how you tested it, and any important observations.
-  - Write a short summary (~0.5 page, single spaced) describing how you can infer the speed of light using the wavelength, how you tested it, and any important observations.
+  - Write a short summary (~1 page, single spaced) describing how you can infer the speed of light using the wavelength, how you tested it, and any important observations.
   - In these summaries, be sure to **summarize your results** and **reasons why you believe your data are precise and accurate**.
 If you do not think your data are accurate, explain why, and how this could be fixed in a future lab.

  #### **3. Additional Information:**